 Lahti Region Ltd is committed to sustainability and environmental work

 Lahden seutu – Lahti Region Ltd has been awarded the EcoCompass environmental certificate.
 EcoCompass is an environmental system with 10 criteria on the basis of which companies manage their environmental responsibilities and operate sustainably.
 As a regional tourism organisation, Lahden seutu – Lahti Region Ltd wants to encourage other companies and partners with its operations to develop their own operations according to the principles of sustainable development.
 Lahden seutu – Lahti Region Ltd has also been awarded the Sustainable Travel Finland label.

 Our region is applying to become a sustainable tourism destination in Visit Finland’s Sustainable Travel Finland programme, and we encourage companies in the region to apply for certificates that support sustainable tourism.
 In practice, the sustainable operations of a tourism industry business mean minimising food waste and waste in general, using environmentally friendly detergents and supporting the local economy by using local raw materials, ingredients and services, among other things.

 An important incentive is the development work of Salpausselkä Geopark.
-The geopark created together by six municipalities is applying for UNESCO Global Geopark status.
+The geopark created together by six municipalities has got the UNESCO Global Geopark status in 2022.
 In the Global Geopark network, members strive to promote sustainable tourism and other sustainable development goals in the UN Agenda 2030.
 The expertise of the Salpausselkä Geopark unit supports our regional organisation on the development path of sustainable tourism.